David Blackburn (artist): Career

 After leaving college, Blackburn travelled to Germany, France and Italy for a year before accepting a position at the Royal Melbourne Institute of Technology.
-During his time in Australia, he was deeply affected by the work of Fred Williams, who helped him to develop an understanding of space away from the 'European concept of foreground, middle distance and background', which he increasingly come to regard as 'irrelevant'.
+During his time in Australia, he was deeply affected by the work of Fred Williams, who helped him to develop an understanding of space away from the 'European concept of foreground, middle distance and background', which he increasingly came to regard as 'irrelevant'.
 After a few years living between Britain and Australia and lecturing at institutions such as the University of Manchester and Melbourne University, Blackburn accepted a Visiting Fellowship at Merton College, Oxford, an experience which he describes as 'a delightful interlude between trips'; acquaintances included Rex Richards and W.H.
 Auden.

-In 1981, Blackburn took up a position as a Visiting Professor at Georgetown University in Washington D.C.
+In 1981, Blackburn took up a position as a visiting professor at Georgetown University in Washington D.C.
 At this time he became influenced by the vertical perspectives of the American cityscape, and began to experiment with electronic imagery and collage techniques.
 However, after this short period of experimentation Blackburn realised that his 'inner life was based in the natural world, not the city', and subsequently embarked on a complex and long-running sequence of transcendent pastel drawings known as the Landscape Vision series.
 In the early 90s, Blackburn returned to Huddersfield to care for his mother, who died in 1993.
 He remained in the north of England, where he continued to observe the landscape and work on his project of visionary panels, until his death in 2016.

 Blackburn was appointed Member of the Order of the British Empire (MBE) in the 2015 New Year Honours for services to art.